mseifert9/Javascript-Slideshow/readme.md

 opaqueEdge | 0 | An edge effect - The number of pixels on each side of the opaque layer to leave as a an empty border surrounding it.
 It will also create a 5px border around the layer if available.
 **Image**|   |
-imageBorder: "2px solid white" | Border of the large slideshow image ssPaddingTop | 5 | Minimum padding between the image and the top of the container **Filmstrip**|   |
+imageBorder: "2px solid white" | Border of the large slideshow image paddingTop | 5 | Minimum padding between the image and the top of the container **Filmstrip**|   |
 filmstripBackground | "rgb(170,170,170) | Background of filmstrip
 filmstripImageBorder | "2px solid white" | Border of the filmstrip images